 - If gastroenteritis is suspected then ask about recent contact with someone with acute diarrhoea and/or vomiting, exposure to a possible or known source of bowel infection (eg, contaminated water or food) and any recent travel abroad.

 - Children are often febrile with any type of infective gastroenteritis.

-- Bloody diarrhoea is usually caused by either Campylobacter spp. (mainly Campylobacter jejuni), where bloody diarrhoea may be present in up to 29% of cases, and E. coli O157 infections, where bloody diarrhoea may be present in up to 90% of cases.
+- Bloody diarrhoea is usually caused by either Campylobacter spp. (mainly Campylobacter jejuni), where bloody diarrhoea may be present in up to 29% of cases, and Escherichia coli O157 infections, where bloody diarrhoea may be present in over 70% of cases.
 However, the possibility of Ebola should be borne in mind due to spread outside Africa.
 The Department of Health's advice is that the risk of contracting Ebola in the UK is currently low.
-Ebola virus typically causes fever (greater than 38.6°C), severe headache, muscle pain, weakness, diarrhoea, vomiting, abdominal pain, lack of appetite and unexplained bleeding or bruising.
+Ebola virus typically causes fever (greater than 38.6°C), severe headache, muscle pain, weakness, diarrhoea, vomiting, abdominal pain, lack of appetite, and unexplained bleeding or bruising.

 - Always perform an abdominal examination (including any areas of tenderness, any masses, distension and bowel sounds).
 Record findings, even if negative.
 Always repeat a thorough examination if the situation changes or doesn't settle as expected.

 - Reduced skin turgor.